Workspace beta is live — BYO-LLM chat wired to 57 SEC tools. Try it free →

 NEW: Access all datasets via MCP Server — no SDK required.
 Any AI agent, any MCP-compatible client.

-105M+ financial facts from 12,000+ companies spanning 30+ years.
+105M+ financial facts from 19,000+ entities spanning 30+ years.
 Point-in-time accurate.
 Zero survivorship bias.
-Delivered as 8 Parquet tables you can query with DuckDB, Python, or Excel.
+Delivered as 11 Parquet tables (8 core + 3 derived) you can query with DuckDB, Python, or via MCP Server.

 Built on the authoritative source for US public company financials